 “This Agreement shall be governed by the laws of the State of California.
 Any disputes arising from this Agreement shall be resolved exclusively in the state or federal courts located in San Francisco County.”

-- Hire a California‑licensed lawyer
+- Hire a California-licensed attorney

-- Pay legal fees in US dollars
+- Pay legal fees denominated in US dollars

 Of course not.
 The cost of simply defending yourself could wipe out years of income for most freelancers before the case even gets off the ground.